Parinda

 Parinda is a 1989 Indian Hindi-language crime thriller film directed, produced and distributed by Vidhu Vinod Chopra.
 The film stars Jackie Shroff, Anil Kapoor, Nana Patekar and Madhuri Dixit.
 The story and scenario were written by Chopra, while Shiv Kumar Subramaniam and Imtiyaz Husain wrote the screenplay and dialogues, respectively.
 R. D. Burman composed the music and Khurshid Hallauri wrote the lyrics.
 Binod Pradhan served as the film's cinematographer and Renu Saluja was its editor.

+Parinda's story is loosely inspired by Marlon Brando starrer On the Waterfront.
 Parinda follows Kishan (Shroff), who works for the underworld chieftain Anna (Patekar).
 Kishan's brother Karan (Kapoor) returns home after completing his studies in the United States.
 The two brothers are caught on different sides of a gang war after Karan decides to avenge his friend's death by Anna.

 Chopra conceived the film after his low-budget suspense thriller Khamosh (1985) failed to find a distributor for a theatrical release.
 This motivated him to make a more mainstream film with well-known actors.
 Parinda received critical acclaim when released.
 It is considered by several critics and scholars to be the turning point in the introduction of realism in Hindi cinema.
 Parinda won two National Film Awards and five Filmfare Awards, and was India's official selection for the 1990 Academy Award for Best Foreign Language Film, but it was not nominated.
-In 2015, Chopra remade Parinda as a Hollywood film titled Broken Horses.
+In 1998, remade in Tamil as Aasai Thambi.
+In 2015, Chopra remade Parinda as an American film titled Broken Horses.